Four successful release were done to date.

 All the cats at Emdoneni Lodge with Cheetah Project near Hluhluwe, are dearly loved.
 Names for these cats have been chosen with love, like you will name your own child… each one has a different face and personality and not just another animal.

 Many of these animals were taken in since 4 days old, spending many early hours feeding and caring for them.
-Others arrived that were raised as pets and became to wild to be a domestic cat, some were found homeless, but here at Emdoneni Lodge with Cheetah Project they have a home and are dearly loved.
+Others arrived that were raised as pets and became to wild to be a domestic cat, some were found homeless, but here at Emdoneni Lodge with Cheetah Project they have all have a home and are dearly loved.

 Emdoneni Cheetah Project owner, Louis Nel says the cheetahs are ‘built for speed and not comfort’, and eat often, but very little at a time, which helps to keep them trim for high-speed hunting.
 In the wild, when not hunting, cheetahs work hard at conserving their energy.
 Their daily exercises consist of yoga-like stretching and slow walking, Nel says.